mit-cml/yrtoolkit/yr/tutorials/aidance.md

 <a href="https://github.com/tensorflow/tfjs-models/blob/master/posenet/demos/camera.gif" target="_blank">Image Credit</a>

 <br />
-**Important**: Please note that for this project you cannot use the Emulator to test your app as the Emulator cannot run MIT App Inventor extensions such as the Posenet Extension.
-To make sure that your mobile device has the needed hardware capability for Posenet, use AI2 Companion on <a href="" target="_blank">this .aia </a>test file.
+**Important**: Please note that for this project you cannot use the Emulator to test your app as the Emulator cannot run MIT App Inventor extensions such as the PoseNet Extension.
+To make sure that your mobile device has the needed hardware capability for PoseNet, use AI2 Companion on <a href="" target="_blank">this .aia </a>test file.

 ## Graphical User Interface (GUI)